Symptoms of Bad Water

 Another sign of poor water quality is an oily film that stands on top of your water, such as in the toilets or when you run a bath.
 This is an indication of grease or oil that has made its way into the system.
 Since oil and water don’t mix, you’ll notice that this substance will rise to the top.

 If you detect a metallic or bitter taste when you drink the water in your home, you should stop drinking and using the water immediately and contact a plumbing specialist.
 This taste is a sign of severe contamination in the water supply, and consumption of the water can result in severe illness.

 When you have blue-green stains that are left in your tubs, showers, or sinks, it’s often an indication that there are elevated levels of copper in your water supply.
 When you consume copper in high levels, you can suffer from anemia, problems with digestion, and even possible liver and kidney damage.

 The smell of detergent is a sign that there are disease-causing microorganisms in your water supply.
 This can be due to septic discharge that seeps into the water supply.
 Once this occurs, you are at risk for severe water-borne illnesses.

 If you notice that your faucets are running more slowly or you have less water pressure coming from your showerhead, it might be a signal that your pipes are clogged and corroded.
 Often, this clogging is caused by scale and sediment that has built up in your pipes over time.
 This sediment can begin to break off into the water, lowering the water quality.

 Water purification systems can help fix many of the problems associated with poor water quality.
-If you detect any of these signs of poor water quality in your home, contact the water quality professionals at Arctic Air Services, Inc. at (941) 757-8282 today.
+If you detect any of these signs of poor water quality in your South Florida home, contact the water quality professionals at Arctic Air Home Services at (941) 757-8282 today.